Shaza5/Diffinity/README.md

 }
 ```

-The HTML report is generated in the `DbComparer-output` folder by default.
+The HTML report is generated in the `Diffinity-output` folder by default.

 ## API Documentation

-The core logic of the application is encapsulated in the `DbComparer` class and its helpers.
+The core logic of the application is encapsulated in the `Diffinity` class and its helpers.

-### `DbComparer.DbComparer` class
+### `Diffinity.DbComparer` class

 This is the main class that orchestrates the comparison process.